QuwackJ/uw-seattle-bus-map/README.md

 - Creating the menu
     - We used ChatGPT and Copilot to help style the menu buttons in their active and disabled states
     - We used ChatGPT to write the logic that enables the menu to only show bus stops along a selected route
+- Web page layout
+    - We used ChatGPT and Copilot to make all pages conform to responsive design principles